What is a Disabled Facilities Grant (DFG)?

 In Scotland, the sum is discretionary, depending on the local council (for more information, see below).

 Who can get a DFG?

-As each local authority has its own policy for the means test, so we’re unable to provide you with information as to the threshold for income and savings.
-We suggest that you contact your local authority to find out more about the means test for a DFG.
+Each local authority has its own policy for the means test, so we’re unable to provide precise information about the limits for income and savings.
+Contact your local authority to find out more about the means test for a DFG.

-The amount you can get is also dependent on the cost of the work that needs doing.
+The amount you can get will depend on the cost of the work that needs doing.
 Some people might get the total cost of adaptations paid for; others might have to contribute towards the cost.